 Above, $S_{atm}$ is the stoichiometric matrix of the subnetwork $\mathbf{\Gamma}_{atm}$.
 Note, in particular, that $\operatorname{dim}(\operatorname{ker} S_{atm})=1$.
 Let $S$ be the stoichiometric matrix of the whole network $\mathbf{\Gamma}$.
 Under our standing nondegeneracy assumption $\operatorname{det}SR\neq0$, for the whole network $\mathbf{\Gamma}$,

-This question possibly does have an affirmative answer for most biological networks, so that it may still be a valid strategy in applications.
+This question possibly has an affirmative answer for most biological networks, so that it may still be a valid strategy in applications.
 However, on a purely mathematical basis the answer to the question \eqref{qce} is negative.
-We show this in the following counterexample.
-Consider the network $\mathbf{\Gamma}$ (again with omitted inflows, which do not play a role in the analysis):
+We show this in the following network $\mathbf{\Gamma}$.